microgp/microgp4/PARANOIA.md

 MicroGP detects when it is within a Jupyter Notebook and shows a warning:

-> Paranoia checks are always enabled in notebooks: performances can be significantly impaired
+> Paranoia checks are enabled: performances can be significantly impaired — consider setting 'PYTHONOPTIMIZE'
 > See https://github.com/squillero/microgp4/blob/pre-alpha/PARANOIA.md for details

-In Jupyter it is not possible to specify an optimization flag for the imported modules, but there are possible workarounds.
+Possible solutions.

 ### Set `PYTHONOPTIMIZE`

 According to the [documentation](https://docs.python.org/3/using/cmdline.html#envvar-PYTHONOPTIMIZE): Setting the environment variable `PYTHONOPTIMIZE` to a non-empty string it is equivalent to specifying the `-O` option.
 Thus, it may be enough to start Jupyter with:

 ```shell
 $ PYTHONOPTIMIZE=1 jupyter-notebook
 ```

-### Export to Script
+### Export to a script

 * In Jupyter, from menu `File`, choose `Save and Export Notebook As...`, and then `Executable Script`.
 * Run the script from the terminal with `python -O ./my-exported-fuzzer.py`

-Usually no editing is needed.

-### Cell Magic
+### Use magic

-Jupyter allows some of the IPython's [magics](https://ipython.readthedocs.io/en/stable/interactive/magics.html), and a *cell magic* (`%%`) can be used to start a Python interpreter with optimization flags:
+Jupyter allows some of the IPython's [magics](https://ipython.readthedocs.io/en/stable/interactive/magics.html), and a *cell magic* (`%%`) can be used to start a Python interpreter with an optimization flag:

 ```jupyterpython
 %%python -O